Book

 First aid for a choking person

-If a person is choking and cannot talk, cry or laugh forcefully, the American Red Cross recommends this approach to delivering first aid.
+If a person is choking and can't cough, talk, cry or laugh with force, the American Red Cross suggests this approach to giving first aid.

-If a choking person can cough forcefully, let the person keep coughing.
+If a choking person can cough with force, let the person keep coughing.

-If a person can't cough, talk, cry or laugh forcefully, give first aid to the person.
+If a person can't cough, talk, cry or laugh with force, give first aid to the person.

 The American Red Cross recommends the following steps:

 • Give five abdominal thrusts.
-If back blows don't remove the stuck object, give five abdominal thrusts, also known as the Heimlich maneuver.
+If back blows don't remove the stuck object, give five abdominal thrusts.

-If you're the only rescuer, give back blows and abdominal thrusts first.
+If you're the only rescuer for someone who's choking, give back blows and abdominal thrusts first.
 Then, call 911 or your local emergency number for help.
 If another person is there, have that person call for help while you give first aid.

-If the person who has inhaled an object becomes unconscious:
+If the person who has inhaled an object isn't conscious:

 • Lower the person onto the floor, with the back on the floor and arms to the sides.

 • Clear the airway.
 If you can see the object, reach a finger into the mouth to sweep out the object.
 Never finger sweep if you can't see the object.
 You risk pushing the blockage deeper into the airway.
-This is very risky with young children.
+This is a high risk with young children.

 • Begin CPR if the person still doesn't respond.
-If the airway is still blocked, use chest compressions such as those that are used in CPR to remove the stuck object.
-Only use two rescue breaths per cycle.
-Recheck the mouth regularly for the object.
+If the airway is still blocked, press on the chest as is done in CPR to remove the stuck object.
+If the airway is clear and you give rescue breaths, only use two rescue breaths per cycle.
+Keep checking the mouth for the object.

 Some sources only teach the abdominal thrust.
-It's OK not to use back blows if you haven't learned the back-blow technique.
-Both approaches are acceptable for adults and children older than age 1.
+It's OK not to use back blows if you haven't learned how to give back blows.
+Both ways can work for adults and children older than age 1.

 To give abdominal thrusts to someone else: